 Are Christians under the Law?
 The point of disagreement is whether or not Christians must still keep the Law of Moses to get saved or to stay saved or to be right with God.
 Must Christians keep the commandments to be in right relationship with God?
 Or does the New Covenant offer a different, better, more glorious way for Christians to relate to God?

 Covenant theology says Christians are under law, although they generally assert that the Law must be adapted for today's culture.

 Dispensational theology says that while the law does contain moral principles, there is no command in the New Testament which obligates Christians to live under Old Testament Law.
 In fact, the New Testament clearly states that we are not under law but under grace, Romans 6:14 Galatians 3:24-25.

 Are Christians Under Law?

 The New Testament is very clear that Christians are not under the Old Testament Jewish Law or the law of Moses.
-Here is what the Bible says.
+How many times must God say it before you will believe it?
+Here is what God says in the Bible.

 - "For sin shall not have dominion over you: for ye are not under the law, but under grace."
 Romans 6:14.

 - Christians are ”dead to the law."
 Romans 7:4.

 - "If ye be led by the Spirit, ye are not under the law" Galatians 5:18.

 - Christians are "delivered from the law."
 Romans 7:6.